Midwest-Dev-Co/next-js-base---template/README.md

 _Note: If you aren't a team member on the Midwest Dev Co Vercel, message Will (will@midwestdevco.com)._

-1. Initialize the project with Vercel by running `yarn vercel-int`.
+1. Initialize the project with Vercel by running `yarn vercel-init`.
 This will take you through a series of prompts to set up your project.
    - If you haven't globally installed the `vercel` CLI, you can do so by running `yarn global add vercel`.
    - Login = Enter
    - Select Project = Enter